A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Design Good Prompts

 \subsection{Prompt Engineering Techniques (Quick Wins)}

 Prompt engineering refers to the process of modifying instructions to produce better outputs from LLMs.
 Several simple adjustments can markedly improve annotation performance.

-\begin{enumerate} \item \textbf{Role-based prompting.} Assign a concise role (e.g., ``You are an educational expert'') to guide the LLM's response style, tone, and task interpretation~\citep{openai2024gpt4}. \item \textbf{Clarity.} Be explicit.
+\begin{enumerate} \item \textbf{Clarity.} Be explicit.
 Avoid ambiguity and vague wording.
-For instance, verbs and phrases such as ``classify,'' ``assign one label,'' and ``choose the best option'' are preferred over ``analyse'' and ``interpret''~\citep{openai2024gpt4}. \item \textbf{Few-shot prompting.} Provide a few labelled examples within the system prompt to anchor decisions.
-This is especially helpful for nuanced categories~\citep{brown2020language}. \item \textbf{Step-by-step reasoning.} When the task is complex, instruct the model to reason step by step (internally) before giving the final label.
-This approach is also known as chain-of-thought prompting~\citep{wei2022chain}. \end{enumerate}
+For instance, verbs and phrases such as ``classify,'' ``assign one label,'' and ``choose the best option'' are preferred over ``analyse'' and ``interpret''.
+Avoid common pitfalls such as vague structure, missing contextual information, or inconsistent terminology.
+If a prompt appears ambiguous to humans, it will almost certainly confuse the LLM~\citep{openai2024gpt4}. \item \textbf{Role-based prompting.} Assign a concise role (e.g., ``You are an educational expert'') to guide the LLM's response style, tone, and task interpretation~\citep{openai2024gpt4}. \item \textbf{Step-by-step reasoning.} When the task is complex, instruct the model to reason step by step (internally) before giving the final label.
+This approach is also known as chain-of-thought prompting~\citep{wei2022chain}. \item \textbf{Few-shot prompting.} Provide a few labelled examples within the system prompt to anchor decisions.
+This is especially helpful for nuanced categories~\citep{brown2020language}. \end{enumerate}

 Below, we show how to incorporate these four techniques into the system prompt using our running example.